Quitting Smoking

 Although quitting smoking is beneficial at any age, the earlier in life a person quits, the more likely it is that they will avoid the devastating health effects of continued tobacco use.
 Few people who smoke quit successfully on their first attempt; most will require many attempts before they are able to permanently quit.
 This emphasizes the need for those who smoke to begin trying to quit as early in life as possible.

-Recently, the FDA announced(link is external) a proposal to prohibit menthol as a characterizing flavor in cigarettes and all characterizing flavors (other than tobacco) in cigars.
+Recently, the FDA announced a proposal to prohibit menthol as a characterizing flavor in cigarettes and all characterizing flavors (other than tobacco) in cigars.
 These proposed rules have the potential to significantly reduce the death and disease caused by smoking by reducing youth use and experimentation, and by increasing the number of people that quit.
-In addition, the FDA also announced(link is external) plans to develop a proposed product standard that would establish a maximum nicotine level to reduce the addictiveness of cigarettes and some other combustible tobacco products.
+In addition, the FDA also announced plans to develop a proposed product standard that would establish a maximum nicotine level to reduce the addictiveness of cigarettes and some other combustible tobacco products.
 The goal of this proposed product standard would be to reduce youth use, addiction, and death.

 Measure

-Attempt to quit: The percentage of adults (aged 18 years and older) who attempted smoking cessation within the past 12 months.
+Attempt to quit: The percentage of adults (aged 18 years and older) who attempted to quit smoking within the past 12 months.
 The numerator of this measure includes both people who currently smoke every day or some days and who, at the time of the survey, had quit smoking for at least 1 day during the past 12 months, as well as people who quit smoking less than or equal to 1 year ago.
 The denominator of this measure includes all adults who smoked 12 months prior to the survey.

 Successful quitting: The percentage of adults (aged 18 years and older) who smoke and successfully quit smoking in the past 12 months.
 The numerator of this measure includes adults who quit smoking 6-12 months prior to the survey.
 The denominator of this measure includes adults who: